itplr-kosit/validator/docs/modules.md

 - **api**: Contains all public interfaces and model classes.
 - **schematron**: Contains the technical validation engine (XSD and Schematron), without scenario handling and without XVRL generation.
+- **cvr**: Contains the CVRL profile - the XSD of the extension vocabulary and the Schematron of the profile constraints.
 - **core**: Contains the core logic of the validation (scenario selection, XVRL generation, acceptance recommendation).
 - **server**: A REST API implementation based on Quarkus.
 - **client**: A lightweight Java client for using the REST API.